 If you get involved in an accident, you need to report it to your insurance company, irrespective of whether or not you were at fault for the accident.
 Talk to a Lawyer for Free 24/7 at (314) 361-4242!

 If you have a history of getting involved in car accidents, your car insurance rates may increase.
 If you get involved in an accident, and if that accident causes personal injuries and property damages, you need to report it to your insurance company, irrespective of whether or not you were at fault for the accident.
-However, whether the insurance company will charge you a higher rate and how much your rates will increase depend on a number of factors.
+However, whether the insurance company will charge you a higher rate and how much your rates will increasingly depend on a number of factors.
 Simply getting involved in an accident or filing a claim for compensation may not cause a rate increase.
 Let’s take a look at some major factors that could impact your insurance rates.

 Who Is At Fault?

 Whether or not your insurance rates will increase partially depends on who was responsible for the accident.
-If more than one person was at fault, the share of negligence of each party is determined during the claim process.
+If more than one person was at fault, the share of the negligence of each party is determined during the claim process.
 In a more complicated case, a judge or jury at trial determines the percentage of each negligent party’s fault.

 If your car was hit by another car, the other car’s driver may not necessarily be at fault for the accident.
 Maybe you created a situation where the other driver had no option but to hit your car.
 In such a case, you are also at fault for the accident, so your insurance rates may increase.
 In some situations, a driver may hit another car in an attempt to save another approaching vehicle or passenger.
 In such a situation, determining the share of fault could be more difficult.
 It is advisable to discuss your case with our experienced St Louis Car Accident Attorneys to understand your legal rights and what you are entitled to.